aloneInEntropy/game-projects/Dead Overlap/Assets/Text/Dialogue/guide.md

 `||c [chara name]`: Command to switch characters.\
 The name `chara name` will be the "true name" of an NPC.
 If "null", the box title will be an empty string.
 Short hand for `||f Modify chara_name`.\
-Note that this will cause an error if the NPC `chara_name` is not loaded in the scene.
+Note that this will cause an error if the NPC `chara_name` has not yet been loaded in any previous scene.
+Once loaded, they persist between scenes.